Gluten Free Loaded Baked Potato Soup in the Crock-Pot

 Toppings for Loaded Baked Potato Soup

 One of my favorite soups to make is loaded baked potato soup.
 I seldom make it the same way twice.
 I have always used real, peeled potatoes in the past, but when I made it a few weeks ago, I wanted to try out frozen hash browns.
-I remembered seeing a Paula Deen recipe years ago that called for hash browns in a potato soup recipe and decided that I trusted her food judgement enough to give it a try.
+I love a shortcut when cooking as much as the next foodie, so I was anxious to skip the whole peeling and dicing scenario.
+Fortunately the soup turned out absolutely amazing.

 Using hash browns seemed to make each spoonful filled with the perfect amount of soup ingredients.
-You didn’t just get a big old hunk of potato each time – not that there’s anything wrong with big old hunks of potatoes.
+You didn’t just get a big old hunk of potato each time – not that there’s anything wrong with big old hunks of potatoes, mind you.

 Gluten Free Bisquick Biscuits with Dried Parsley, Cheddar, and Garlic Powder